-FACT: A Living Will describes the kind of treatment you want or do not want if you cannot tell your doctor yourself.
-Living Wills only apply to patients who have an end-stage medical condition or are permanently unconscious and who are incompetent.
+FACT: A Living Will describes the kind of treatment you want or do not want if you cannot speak for yourself.
+Living Wills only apply to patients who have an end-stage medical condition or are permanently unconscious or who are determined to be incompetent.
 In other words, it applies only when medical treatment would prolong the dying process or keep you unconscious with no hope of waking.

-FACT: Your Living Will must be signed by you (or someone you ask to act on your behalf) and two other adults.
+FACT: Your Living Will must be signed and dated by you and witnessed by two other adults who are not your health care agents.

 FACT: Your treating doctor can only follow your Living Will if:

-he or she has a copy of your Living Will (you should give each of your doctors a copy)
+they have a copy of your most recent Living Will (you should

+give each of your doctors a copy)

-you cannot make decisions about yourself you have an end-stage medical condition
+you cannot speak for yourself when you have

+an end-stage medical condition from which

+you are not expected to recover.

-FACT: In addition to a Living Will, it is strongly recommended that you also designate a trusted person to be your surrogate decision maker, in case you become unable to make or communicate treatment decisions for yourself.
-If you cannot make your treatment decisions, this person will make sure that your Living Will is followed and will also make treatment decisions, if a situation is not covered by your Living Will.
+FACT: In addition to a Living Will, it is strongly recommended that you also designate a trusted person(s) to be your surrogate decision maker, (also known as heath care agent, DPOA-HC), in case you become unable to make or communicate treatment decisions for yourself.
+If you cannot make your treatment decisions, this person has the legal ability to assure your Living Will is followed and to make treatment decisions on your behalf.

-FACT: Be sure to name someone who knows your wishes and who you trust to follow them.
+FACT: You may legally name several people who know your wishes and who you trust to follow them.
+Get more information on how to appoint a health care agent.